ravendb/ravendb-python-embedded/README.md

 ```bash
 pip install pyravendb-embedded
 ```
-Install Pyravendb-Embedded from pip will provide you with a copy of RavenDB server binaries files as well
+Install Pyravendb-Embedded from pip will provide you with a copy of RavenDB server binaries files as well.

 ## Usage
 #### Start a server
-To start RavenDB server you only need to run start_server()` method from `EmbeddedServer` instance and that's it.
+To start RavenDB server you only need to run `start_server()` method from `EmbeddedServer` instance and that's it.
 ```python
 EmbeddedServer.start_server()
 ```